Skip to Main Content

 • Debt management plan: This type of plan involves working with a credit counselor, who negotiates with your creditors to lower your interest rates, waive fees, or adjust your loan in other ways.
 You'll make payments directly to the credit counseling organization, which will distribute them to your creditors.
 The National Foundation for Credit Counseling can help you find a nonprofit credit counseling agency.

 • Home equity loan or line of credit: These options allow you to borrow against your home equity.
 Like a personal loan, the money can be used for nearly anything.
-Because the loan is secured by your home, you’ll often get a lower interest rate.
-However, because your home is used as collateral, you risk foreclosure if you can’t repay the loan.
+Because the loan is secured by your home, you may get a lower interest rate.
+However, because your home is used as collateral, you risk foreclosure if you can't repay the loan.

 • Debt settlement: When you go through a debt settlement program, a company works to settle your debt on your behalf.
-The goal is to negotiate with the lender to get them to agree to take a reduced amount.
-Debt settlement programs often require you to stop making payments, which can harm your credit and possibly lead to legal action from your creditors, so proceed with caution.
+For instance, the company may negotiate with the lender to get them to accept a reduced amount.
+But debt settlement programs often require you to stop making payments, which can harm your credit and possibly lead to legal action from your creditors.
+This is not a course we generally recommend.

-• Bankruptcy: This should be a last resort to help you manage your debt.
+• Bankruptcy: This should be a last resort to help you manage debt.
 Bankruptcy is a court process that discharges certain unsecured debts, helping you get a fresh start.
-However, bankruptcy will stay on your credit report for seven to 10 years, can be detrimental to your credit score, and doesn’t discharge all types of debt.
+However, bankruptcy will stay on your credit report for seven to 10 years, is detrimental to your credit score, and doesn't discharge all types of debt.

 Related: Debt Consolidation vs. Balance Transfer